aarhusstadsarkiv/stadsarkiv-client/docs/README.client.md

 ## Settings

 There are quite a few settings.
-In order to view all settings you can go to the [example-config-simple/settings.py](/example-config-simple/settings.py) file.
+In order to view all base settings you can go to the [example-config-simple/settings.py](/example-config-simple/settings.py) file.

+Another settings file is [example-config-simple/settings_facets.py](/example-config-simple/settings_facets.py).
+This file is used to define the facets that are shown in the search page.
+You may add, remove, or change the order of the facets.
+If the `settings_facets.py` file does not exist, the default facets are used.
+The default facets are defined in the [stadsarkiv_client/settings_facets.py](/stadsarkiv_client/settings_facets.py) file.